venkateshterikuti/venkateshterikuti.github.io/_posts/2025-05-15-Building-My-First-LLM-From-Scratch.md

 Pitfalls and fixes:
 - Padding leakage: ensure attention masks or valid-token pooling to avoid contaminating the representation.
 - Learning rate strategy: higher LR on the head, lower on the backbone, or freeze the backbone initially.
-- Overfit a tiny subset (e.g., 50 examples) to validate the setup can learn.
+- Can it overfit 50 examples?
+If yes, your setup probably works.

 Evaluation:
 - Track accuracy and F1.